 2016 saw the self publication of my book, Brian O'Connor's images of jazz.
 A selection of images taken between 1971 and 2016.
 The biggest difficulty was who to leave out.
 Errors all around in that respect, but still managed to include over 400 names.
 I had hoped to make it to 50 years before attempting this task, but finally decided to do it whilst still in almost full possession of my faculties.
 See my 'Sales' page for a special price deal.

-Now, ten years into retirement, my hours are spent playing golf, badly, continuing to enjoy and photograph the artists performing my favourite music, and travelling.
-Yes, I've just reached the famous three score and ten.
+Now, many years into retirement, my hours are spent playing golf, badly, continuing to enjoy and photograph the artists performing my favourite music, and travelling.
+Yes, I've reached the famous three score and ten and then some.

 It never occurred to me that what started out in 1971, photographing Blood, Sweat and Tears at the Odeon Hammersmith would finally 50 years later, end up as a collection of over 2,000 names, hundreds of gigs in various venues, and a home that is virtually a museum of jazz.
 All a bit of an accident really.
 My long suffering manager still accommodates my hobbies, and as a special treat I do sometimes take her to a jazz gig.
 I'm all heart.
 Our current moggy still doesn't like Archie Shepp!
 Such is life.

 A great thank you to all the musicians, clubs and venues that keep the music alive and have